To remove excess hanging skin from the arms following a gastric bypass surgery for weight loss, this patient had an Arm Lift.View Patient Details

 After my weight loss, the excess skin on my upper arms makes me look like I have bat wings.

-Invisible Arm Lift - removes excess skin at the crease of axilla (armpit) resulting in a short scar and is usually combined with liposuction of the upper arm.
+Invisible Arm Lift -Removes armpit skin and fatty tissue. removes excess skin at the crease of axilla (armpit) resulting in a short scar and is usually combined with liposuction of the upper arm.

-Extended Arm Lift, or Thoracic Lift - removes excess skin and fatty tissue that is on the side of the chest, axilla, and upper arm.
-The incision is like the traditional arm lift except that it is extended from the arm all the way down the side of the chest.
+Extended Arm Lift, or Thoracic Lift - Removes excess skin and fatty tissue that is on the side of the chest, axilla, and upper arm.
+This procedure is Traditional Arm Lift plus removal of skin along the side of your upper chest.
+The incision goes from your armpit, down the inside of your arm, and textends all the way down the midpoint of the side of your chest.
 This extended Arm Lift is also known as a Thoracic lift.

 What are the alternatives to the arm lift?